 We have a special interest in paediatric and children’s vision in our new Norwest practice.
 We choose NOT to practise as behavioural optometrists.
-We offer a full check of a child’s eyes and a comprehensive assessment of the visual system including any abnormalities of binocular vision and are fortunate to have the services of an experienced orthoptist, Liane Wilcox, who is university qualified to provide any therapy that will assist a child to see, learn and process visual information.
+We offer a full check of a child’s eyes and a comprehensive assessment of the visual system including any abnormalities of binocular vision and are fortunate to have the services of two experienced orthoptists, Liane Wilcox and Sylvia Jamu who are university qualified to provide any therapy that will assist a child to see, learn and process visual information.

 Children’s Vision Assessments are performed on children as young as 6 months to determine if an eye problem exists.
 Any eye problems are then investigated and the appropriate care for the child is planned and dispensed in consultation with parents and other professionals if necessary.

-Adult patients can develop double vision from long standing strabismus or following trauma, head injury or stroke.
-Occasionally double vision can also follow cataract surgery.
-Where possible, our orthoptist will advise about most appropriate treatment or visual correction to reduce these symptoms.
+Young patients can develop double vision from high refractive error, strabismus or following trauma or a head injury.
+Our optometrist and orthoptist will advise about most appropriate treatment or visual correction to reduce these symptoms.
+This may include glasses, exercises, occlusion therapy (patching) or referral for surgery.